The Partnership’s research portfolio includes a range of projects funded through the Partnership and the Global Uncertainties Programme.

 Science and Security

-The Science and Security grant commissioned new research to develop greater understanding of how developments in science and technology will present both opportunities and threats to future defence and security.
+The Science and Security grant commissioned research to develop greater understanding of how developments in science and technology will present both opportunities and threats to future defence and security.

 Ideas and Beliefs Leadership Fellows